 It is not always cheap to rent a venue, especially if you are working as a freelance trainer as I know many of you do.
 Working online means saving a tonne of money if you are a freelance trainer who has to take the cost of hiring a venue out of the profits from the training you provide.

-There are, of course, extra costs you will actually incur from teaching online and these are from equipment costs and you can read about these costs here on our recent post all about What Equipment you will need for teaching online here.
+There are, of course, extra costs you will actually incur from teaching online and these are from equipment costs you can read about these costs here in our recent post all about What Equipment you will need for teaching online here.

 Like the savings from venue hire, savings on travel costs can also be a significant saving you make by teaching online.
-The cost to drive, or get a taxi, or to fly (for workshops taking place far from home) can really add up as a trainer.
+The cost to drive, get a taxi, or fly (for workshops taking place far from home) can really add up for a trainer.